Alex F. Yaworski

-Alex F. Yaworski (born 1907, Odessa, Imperial Russia, now Ukraine; died March 25, 1997) was a visual artist who specialized in Watercolor painting and Illustration.
+Alex F. Yaworski (December 27, 1907 – March 25, 1997) was a visual artist who specialized in Watercolor painting and Illustration.

 Early life

 Alex F. Yaworski's parents, Anton and Anna, married right before the Russo-Japanese War of 1904-1905.
 His father, Anton, was conscripted into the Czarist Army and maintained cavalry horses, while his mother, Anna was employed as a cook for a group of generals.
-Alex was born December 29, 1907.
+Alex was born December 27, 1907.
 They immigrated to the United States through Canada when Alex was almost two years old and settled in Superior, Wisconsin During his lifetime, Superior and environs were the subject matter of many of his paintings.
 He found fascination in the Northern Wisconsin scenic beauty as well as the waterfront shipyards, freight yards, and grain elevators of the Duluth/Superior Twin Ports region.
 As early as grade school, he was determined to become an artist.

 In 1927, he left Superior for Chicago, Illinois to attend The American Academy of Art.
 He graduated in 1931.
 He taught life drawing while still a student and continued teaching there for a period of time after graduation.